-Dr. Philip M. Singer is an Assistant Research Professor in Chemical and Biomolecular Engineering, focused on NMR in porous media.
-He joined Rice University in 2015 as a research scientist in the Hirasaki research group, and became a Rice faculty member in 2021.
-He received his master’s degree in physics from the University of Oxford in 1997, and earned his doctorate in condensed matter physics from the Massachusetts Institute of Technology in 2003.
-He completed his postdoctoral research from the Université Paris-Sud in 2005 under a Marie-Curie Fellowship, after which he worked for 10 years at Schlumberger as research scientist and laboratory supervisor of NMR core and fluid analysis.
+Dr. Philip Singer is an Assistant Research Professor in Chemical and Biomolecular Engineering.
+He joined Rice University in 2015 as a research scientist in the Hirasaki group, then became a faculty member in 2021.
+He received his master’s degree in physics from the University of Oxford in 1997, and earned his doctorate in physics from the Massachusetts Institute of Technology in 2003.
+He completed his postdoctoral research from the Université Paris-Sud in 2005, after which he worked for 10 years as a research scientist at Schlumberger.

 WEBSITE(S)| Google Scholar